Independence National Historical Park | INDEPENDENCE HALL

 Prior to the Articles of Confederation, Congress was called the Continental Congress.
 The Articles changed the name to the Confederation Congress, but all members still referred to themselves by the original name.
 Those elected to the Continental Congress automatically were members of the Confederation Congress; no new elections were required.
 Other than the name, there were very few changes to the way Congress operated.

 Drawn up between 1776 and 1777 and ratified by the thirteen states in 1781, the Articles of Confederation had very limited power, with a major shortcoming being the inability to collect tax revenue.
 This was a big problem due to the debt the country had accumulated during the war.
 There was a growing desire for a stronger federal government and a revision of the Articles, so in 1787 it was decided that Congress would met for a third time starting on May 25th.
 Each state sent five delegates to what is now called the Constitutional Convention.
-The State House was chosen again as the meeting venue, though this time around the Pennsylvania government moved completely out and turned the entire building over to the Convention.
+The Pennsylvania State House was chosen again as the meeting venue, though this time around the Pennsylvania government moved completely out and turned the entire building over to the Convention.

 Though sent by their states to revise the Articles of Confederation, the delegates knew that the document was so weak and poorly written that this would be impossible.
 A completely new constitution was needed, though this was not authorized by the state governments.
 Thus, the delegates swore themselves to secrecy and set out to write a new constitution, which was signed on September 17, 1787.